hwstar/BOMtools/README.md

 or multiple manufacturers and manufacturer's part numbers.

-The project consists of a BOM manager script (bommgr.py) written in python 3 and a merger script for kicad xml files written in python 2.7.
+The project consists of a BOM manager script (bommgr.py) written in python 3, a BOM costing script written in python 3, and a merger script for kicad xml files written in python 2.7.

+*bommerge.py*

 The merger script looks for a PartNumber field in the kicad xml file, and opens the sqlite database to look up other relevant fields based on the part number.
 It then generates a .csv file with all of the relevant fields included.

+*bommgr.py*

 Part numbers are expected to be in 6-3 format (e.g. 800000-101).
 You use the manager script to add new part numbers like this: